Austin Police Department rolls out new 'AI' reporting system

 The deployment of the software comes as the City of Austin faces serious staffing issues with its police department.

-"This latest module is based on AI technology to better interact and collect information from the citizen, allowing them to provide more information to the detectives so they can do a much better job and solve their crimes," said CEO and President of Visitor and Public Safety Warren Loomis.
+"This latest module is based on AI technology to better interact and collect information from the citizen, allowing them to provide more information to the detectives so they can do a much better job and solve their crimes," said Warren Loomis, CEO and president of visitor and public safety.

 Austin police said the reporting system is for non-immediate danger situations.
 Emergencies should still be reported to 911.